Differences Between Canker Sores and Cold Sores

 Conversely, cold sores are red blisters that form outside of your mouth.
 Cold sores, which are also known as fever blisters, can actually cause a fever, swollen lymph nodes, and even headaches.
 Like canker sores, cold sores don’t last very long.
 However, unlike canker sores, cold sores are very contagious.

 Do you have a sore that you’re worried about?
 Do you have more questions about the differences between canker sores and cold sores?
 Please remember that if you have a sore that lasts for more than three weeks, we recommend contacting our dentists as soon as possible.
-Dr. Blass, Dr. Richtsmeier, Dr. Richtsmeier, and our team will be happy to assess the health of your mouth and help you address any of your needs.
+Our Dentists and team will be happy to assess the health of your mouth and help you address any of your needs.
 If you’d like to learn more, please don’t hesitate to contact Lifepoint Dental Partners soon.